 Further information about supervision is available on the Supervision page.

 PDF (146 KB)

 AHPRA registers medical practitioners and other health professionals.
-It is responsible for ensuring CME is undertaken and insurance is in place.
+It is responsible for ensuring Continuing Medical Education (CME) is undertaken and insurance is in place.

 Registration and Accreditationkeyboard_arrow_down